studersi/test-4/Tutorial-04-README.md

 Method URI Protocol
 ```

-In practice however, it’s a simple example such as this:
+In practice, it’s a simple example such as this:

 ```bash
 GET /index.html HTTP/1.1
 ```

 The _GET_ method is being used.
 This is followed by a space, then the absolute path of the resource on the server.
 The index file in this case.
-Optionally, the client can, as we are aware, add another _query string_ to the path.
+Optionally, the client can, as we are aware, add a _query string_ to the path.
 This _query string_ normally begins with a question mark and comes with a number of parameter value pairs.
-The _query string_ is also output in the log format.
+The _query string_ is also output in the log file.
 Finally, the protocol that is most likely to be HTTP version 1.1.
 Version 1.0 still continues to be used by some agents (automated scripts).
 The new HTTP/2 protocol does not appear in the request line of the initial request.
 In HTTP/2 an update from HTTP/1.1 to HTTP/2 takes place during the request.
 The start follows the pattern above.

 The following format element follows a somewhat different pattern: _%>s_.
 This means the status of the response, such as _200_ for a successfully completed request.
 The angled bracket indicates that we are interesting in the final status.
 It may occur that a request is passed off within the server.
 In this case what we are interested in is not the status that passing it off triggered, but the status of the response for the final internal request.

 One typical example would be a request that causes an error on the server (Status 500).
 But if the associated error page is unavailable, this results in status 404 for the internal transfer.
 Using the angled bracket means that in this case we want 404 to be written to the log file.
 If we reverse the direction of the angled bracket, then Status 500 would be logged.
-Just to be certain, it may be advisable to log both values using the following entry (which is also not usual in practice):
+Just to be certain, it may be advisable to log both values using the following entry (which is not usual in practice):

 ```bash
 %<s %>s
 ```

 _%b_ is the last element of the _common_ log format.
 It shows the number of bytes announced in the content-length response headers.
-In a request for _http://www.example.com/index.html_ this value is the size of the_index.html_ file.
+In a request for _http://www.example.com/index.html_ this value is the size of the _index.html_ file.
 The _response headers_ also transmitted are not counted.
 In addition, this number shows only an announcement of the number and is no guarantee that these data were actually transferred.

 ###Step 2: Understanding the combined log format